-Employment Litigation Attorneys
+Employment Litigation Lawyers

 Defending You & Your Business in Your Time of Need

 Melick & Porter, LLP has helped clients achieve successful results in a wide variety of employment cases involving allegations of race, color, ethnicity, national origin, religion, sex, gender identity, sexual orientation, age, disability, and criminal record discrimination, harassment, sexual harassment, hostile work environment, wage and hour violations, retaliation, and wrongful termination.
 Our attorneys regularly appear at state and federal agencies as well as in state and federal courts.
-If you or your business is facing workplace allegations, our Boston employment litigation attorneys can provide you with options and be by your side to defend you in court.
+If you or your business is facing workplace allegations, our New England employment litigation attorneys can provide you with options and be by your side to defend you in court.

 Common Types of Employment Lawsuits

 In employment law, some lawsuits occur more frequently than others – the most common types of lawsuits our employment litigation lawyers in New England are approached with include: